beeware/toga/docs/reference/api/resources/paths.rst

 When Python code executes from the command line, the working directory is a known location - the location where the application was started.
-However, when building GUI apps, there is no "working directory".
+However, when building GUI apps, there is no working directory.
 As a result, when specifying file paths, relative paths cannot be used, as there is no location to which they can be considered relative.

-Complicating matters further, operating systems have conventions over where certain file types should be stored.
-For example, macOS provides the ``~/Library/Application Support`` folder; Linux encourages use of the ``~/.config`` folder (amongst others), and Windows provides the ``AppData/Local`` folder.
+Complicating matters further, operating systems have conventions (and in some cases, hard restrictions) over where certain file types should be stored.
+For example, macOS provides the ``~/Library/Application Support`` folder; Linux encourages use of the ``~/.config`` folder (amongst others), and Windows provides the ``AppData/Local`` folder in the user's home directory.
+Application sandbox and security policies will prevent sometimes prevent reading or writing files in any location other than these pre-approved locations.

-To assist with finding an appropriate location to store application files, every Toga application has a ``paths`` object that provides known file system locations that are appropriate for storing files of given types, such as configuration files, log files, cache files, or user documents.
+To assist with finding an appropriate location to store application files, every Toga application has a ``paths`` object that provides known file system locations that are appropriate for storing files of given types, such as configuration files, log files, cache files, or user data.

 Each location provided by the ``paths`` object is a :class:`Pathlib.Path` that can be used to construct a full file path.
 If required, additional sub-folders